paterit/django-microservice-template/README.md

 Now you are able to use Buildbot through its [web interface](http://localhost:8010/).
 There are prepared [builders](http://localhost:8010/#/builders) that allows to build, run and test all containers in docker-machine.
 For the first time you have to run at least once "Full rebuild" builder.
 While runing it for the first time couple GBs of data will be downloaded so it make take a while.
 All base images for docker need to be downloaded to docker machine (just to name a few: Python, PostgreSQL, ELK, Nginx).
-If by any chance you already have those images localy on your machine you can use slightly faster way to copy them to your docker-machine.
-Simple bash script to do that is stored in yor_service project dir in the path:

-    cicd/copy_docker_images_to_machine.sh

 Now using IP generated for your docker-machine machine (in my case it is 192.168.99.100) you can start using your services.
 [Django admin panel](http://192.168.99.100/admin)